-- If I complete the POA-1 form, will I begin receiving copies of all letters mailed from the Department to my client?
+- If I submit a Form POA-1 on my client’s behalf, will I begin receiving copies of all letters mailed from DOR to my client?

-- I’ve entered my company name on the POA-1 form.
-Can the Department talk with anyone who works at my firm?
+- I’ve entered my company name on a Form POA-1.
+Can DOR speak with anyone who is employed at my firm?

-- Can I send the Department the Internal Revenue Service’s POA form as long as it lists the Indiana tax types?
+- Can I send DOR the IRS’s POA form if it lists tax types for Indiana?

-No, the Department will not accept the Internal Revenue Service’s POA form.
-A POA-1 form must be completed.
+No, DOR will not accept the IRS’s POA form.
+A Form POA-1 must be completed and submitted to DOR.